williamlai/sitewise-uploader/README.md

 {"errorEntries":[]}
 ```

-You can also check the AWS Sitewise console and see if the temperature and humidity properties have been updated.
+You can also check the AWS SiteWise console and see if the temperature and humidity properties have been updated.

 ## View historical data on Grafana